๐ŸŽฉAmerican Presidency

 Reagan Doctrine

-• Ideological confrontation—framed the Cold War in moral terms ("evil empire"), using presidential rhetoric to shape public support for aggressive policies
+• Ideological confrontation: Reagan framed the Cold War in stark moral terms (calling the Soviet Union an "evil empire"), using presidential rhetoric to build public support for aggressive policies.

 Bush Doctrine

-• Preemptive war principle (2001)—asserted the right to strike potential threats before they materialized, a dramatic expansion of presidential war-making authority
+• Preemptive war principle (2001-2002): After 9/11, George W. Bush asserted the right to strike potential threats before they materialized.
+This was a dramatic expansion of presidential war-making authority, moving beyond deterrence and containment to preventive action.

-• Unilateralism over multilateralism—willing to act without UN approval or broad coalitions, as demonstrated in the 2003 Iraq invasion
+• Unilateralism over multilateralism: The Bush administration was willing to act without UN approval or broad international coalitions, as demonstrated by the 2003 Iraq invasion.
+The U.S. assembled a "coalition of the willing" but proceeded without a UN Security Council resolution authorizing force.

-• Democracy promotion through force—combined national security justifications with idealistic goals, arguing regime change could transform hostile regions
+• Democracy promotion through force: Combined national security justifications with idealistic goals, arguing that regime change could transform hostile regions into democratic allies.

 Regional Spheres of Influence